deepbag/react-grid-x/package/README.md

-import "@deepbag/react-grid-x/dist/themes/rgx-arrow-pagination.css"; // Import the arrow pagination CSS (Required if you use arrow pagination) import "@deepbag/react-grid-x/dist/themes/rgx-tooltip.css"; // Import the tooltip CSS (Required if you use tooltip) import "@deepbag/react-grid-x/dist/themes/rgx-loader.css"; // Import the tooltip CSS (Required for loading effect)
+import "@deepbag/react-grid-x/dist/themes/rgx-arrow-pagination.css"; // Import the arrow pagination CSS (Required if you use arrow pagination) import "@deepbag/react-grid-x/dist/themes/rgx-tooltip.css"; // Import the tooltip CSS (Required if you use tooltip) import "@deepbag/react-grid-x/dist/themes/rgx-loader.css"; // Import the tooltip CSS (Required for loading effect) import "@deepbag/react-grid-x/dist/themes/rgx-popover.css"; // Import the popup CSS (Required if you use sorting enabled)
 ```

 The above CSS files can be found in the `dist` folder after installation.